ili-meco/Manulife-AI-Hackathon/Labs/Day4-RAG-Vector-Search/README.md

 #### Task 4.3: Create Custom Topics for Document-Based Answers
 1. Go to **Topics** in the Copilot Studio menu
-2. Create a new topic called "Policy Information"
+2. Create a new topic called "HR Policies Information"
 3. Add trigger phrases:
-   - "Tell me about life insurance"
+   - "Tell me about parental leave"
-   - "How do travel insurance claims work"
+   - "How do I request time off"
-   - "What investment products do you offer"
+   - "What health benefits do we have"
-   - "Explain the claims process"
+   - "Explain the performance review process"

 4. In the authoring canvas, add a **Message** node with this text:
 ```
-I'll check our policy documentation for you.
+I'll check our HR documentation for you.

-Based on Manulife's policy documentation, here's what I found:
+Based on Manulife's HR documentation, here's what I found:

 {{GetPolicyInfo.response}}

-This information comes from our official policy documents.
+This information comes from our official HR policies.
 Would you like me to explain any specific part in more detail?
 ```

 5. Add a flow step using the **Get data from AI Search** action: